 And in just 120 days he was able to quit his job on his own terms.
 Now works from a coffee shop, is able to spend more time with his kids and has limitless upward mobility in his career.

-So today this blog post shares the exact path I laid out for him on the phone.
+So today this blog post shares the exact path to finally quitting your job.

 Step 1: Pick Something That Interests You [Days 1 – 3]

 Look, If you want to quit your job and have the freedom from a physical location, you’re going to have to use the web.